-The purpose of setting this tax strategy document is to provide guidance and framework in the scope of taxation within which Anatwine Ltd. operates.
+The purpose of setting this tax strategy document is to provide guidance and framework in the scope of taxation, within which Anatwine Ltd. operates.

 Anatwine Ltd. is committed to full compliance with all statutory obligations and full disclosure to relevant tax authorities.
-Anatwine Ltd.’s tax affairs are managed in a way which considers the Group’s wider corporate reputation in line with Zalando overall high standards of governance.
+Anatwine Ltd.’s tax affairs are managed in a way which considers the Group’s wider corporate reputation in line with Zalando's overall high standards of governance.

-The tax strategy of Anatwine Ltd. reflects also the approach taken by all entities within the Zalando Group, namely avoiding artificial tax structures and preventing aggressive tax planning and tax avoidance in line with the OECD’s project on Base Erosion and Profit Shifting.
+The tax strategy of Anatwine Ltd. also reflects the approach taken by all entities within the Zalando Group, namely avoiding artificial tax structures and preventing aggressive tax planning and tax avoidance in line with the OECD’s project on Base Erosion and Profit Shifting.
 Zalando is particularly committed to act in accordance with applicable local and international tax laws and regulations, together with reporting a fair portion of income in the countries where the value is created, applying the arm’s length principle.

 The UK tax strategy is reviewed at least annually.